NikhilMukraj/oxidized_ga/README.md

 Create a layer class given the shape of the layer, the weight values, the biases, and an activation

-`size`: Positive integer value specifying the shape of the layer `weights`: A 2D numpy float32 array that contains the weight specifications `biases`: A 1D numpy float32 array that contains the bias specifications `activation`: A `oxidized_ga.Activation` type
+`size`: The (positive) integer value specifying the shape of the layer `weights`: A 2D numpy float32 array that contains the weight specifications `biases`: A 1D numpy float32 array that contains the bias specifications `activation`: A `oxidized_ga.Activation` type